codelibs/search-ann-benchmark/README.md

 Each notebook guides you through the process of setting up the test environment, loading the dataset, executing the search queries, and analyzing the results.

+## Benchmark Results

+For a comparison of the results, including response times and precision metrics for different ANN algorithms, see [Benchmark Results Page](https://codelibs.co/benchmark/ann-benchmark.html).

 ## Contributing

 We welcome contributions!